alexamog/alexamog/README.md

 -->
 I am a Computer Information Technology undergrad at British Columbia Institute Of Technology.
-My goal i
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I am a custom keyboard enthusiasts who loves building keyboards as a hobby.
 - 📫 How to reach me: Feel free to contact me for any inquries at my Linkedin profile, https://www.linkedin.com/in/alexander-amog/